 We also developed Shift™, our revolutionary on-the-fly adjustable ergonomics technology.
 This allows riders to adjust their footpegs and handlebar – while the bike is in motion.
-The ability to transform from sport mode to commuter mode not only ensures great comfort, it also improves rider safety.
+The ability to transform from sport mode to commuter mode not only ensures great comfort, but it also improves rider safety.

 See our Shift™ technology in action below:

 The ever-increasing use of motorcycle AI, self-learning, and improvements in motorcycle safety is no coincidence.
 Here at Damon, we’re dedicated to developing the latest breakthroughs in tech to ensure safe motorcycle riding for all riders.

 It is this exceptional talent for visualizing and executing cutting edge technology that will enable Damon to have such a dramatic impact on the number of motorcycle-related deaths and injuries in the future.